raulVer15/Credit_Score_Project/README.md

    # Project Breakdown
    1) Report
-      A title page.
+         - A title page.
-      An introduction.
+         - An introduction.
-      One Section explaining how your group approached the project.
+         - One Section explaining how your group approached the project.
-      One Section explaining how the data loading, data cleaning,was implemented.
+         - One Section explaining how the data loading, data cleaning,was implemented.
-      One Section explaining the structure of your code, how Error Handling was implemented, and how variables naming and comments were managed in your code to improve its readability
+         - One Section explaining the structure of your code, how Error Handling was implemented, and how variables naming and comments were managed in your code to improve its readability
-      One Section on the structure of the Neural network you used and the hyper-parameter your group used.
+         - One Section on the structure of the Neural network you used and the hyper-parameter your group used.
-      One Section on the testing of your model including your best RMSE.
+         - One Section on the testing of your model including your best RMSE.
-      Conclusions.
+         - Conclusions.

    2) Presentation
-       Max of 12 Slides
+         - Max of 12 Slides
-       A title page including the student(s) submitting the work.
+         - A title page including the student(s) submitting the work.
-       A minimum of 1 slide (1 per section of your report) including an overview and screenshot(s) of your Implementation A conclusions slide
+         - A minimum of 1 slide (1 per section of your report) including an overview and screenshot(s) of your Implementation
+         - A conclusions slide

    3) Source Code

    # TODO
+   - Serafin:
+   - Darren:
+   - Daniel:
+   - Raul: